ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 **This product isn't affiliated with or officially endorsed by Grinding Gear Games in any way.**

 This app fetches your stash data from the PoE servers and shows which items you need to pick up for the chaos, regal, or exalted shard recipe.

-Optionally, it can also manipulate your loot filter, so you can go full brain-dead while farming!
-While selling your stuff it shows you what items to put in your inventory in which order.
-Great for some quick and easy chaos, specifically during league starts!
+Optionally, it can also manipulate your loot filter, so you can fully streamline your farm.
+When you're ready to vendor a set, we'll highlight the item pick order, which is great when you're pulling from messy tabs.
+Great for some quick and easy chaos, specifically during league starts.

 ![downloads][downloads-badge]
 [![release][releases-badge]][releases-link]